 After you’ve secured a location, stay put.
 It is important that you don’t wander aimlessly or put yourself in imminent danger by going outside.

 Next, contact your on-site staff immediately.
-Depending on your study abroad emergency response policy (you know, the one you paid close attention to during orientation!), you will likely need to call your Program Director or Host Insitution first.
+Depending on your study abroad emergency response policy (you know, the one you paid close attention to during orientation!), you will likely need to call your Program Director or Host Institution first.
 Establishing contact and answering questions relating to your location, your physical and emotional well being, and your overall safety status will allow them to communicate with their headquarters and ultimately your family, friends, relatives, university, etc. back home.

 Let everyone back home know you are alive and well.
 Double check with that you can communicate directly with your family back home.
 If you can, get to work on checking in on Facebook, emailing Mom and Dad, calling your boo, whatever you need to do to feel the people who matter in your life know about your well-being.

 Discuss the emergency situation openly.
 Processing a traumatic experience like an international political crisis or natural disaster is tough stuff.
 It will be difficult to work through all of your memories and your emotions, which will likely run the gambit.
 In order to process and move on healthily from your shock, seek communities who shared a similar experience.
 Talk with others about what you went through.
 Reflect on the distress creatively.
 Write in your journal, draw pictures, craft songs or poems.
 Don’t bottle it all up and hope that it will go away.
 Don’t use one horrid experience as an excuse to shut out the world and never go back outside.
-There are ways to effectively and earnestly process your experience that don’t include becoming a bearded hermit on a mountaintop.
+There are ways to effectively and earnestly process your experience that doesn't include becoming a bearded hermit on a mountaintop.

 Finally, consider returning home.
 If you are frightened to your core or want nothing more than a hug from someone you love, it might be time to book a flight back to your home country.
 If issues are ongoing and there is no end in sight, you may not have a choice in the end.
-But if you are feeling shook up and can’t imagine returning to your humdrum way of life prior to the disaster, then cutting your program short isn’t a bad option.
+But if you are feeling shaken up and can’t imagine returning to your humdrum way of life before the disaster, then cutting your program short isn’t a bad option.
 Think through your decision from start to finish and ask your program provider what options are available to you, or what the financial implications of your decision will be.
 You may see sticking around as proving to yourself how thick your skin is.
 You may see sticking around as a waste of time.
 No matter your stance, there is no right or wrong way to respond to an emergency while studying abroad.

 When I was living abroad in Japan, a massive earthquake hit that set off a chain reaction of tsunamis and nuclear meltdowns.
 A group of Americans went inland together to escape the predicted tsunami.
-Sitting in a friends’s house several districts away we watched international news report that a massive nuclear meltdown was coming from Fukushima.
+Sitting in a friends' house several districts away we watched an international news report that a massive nuclear meltdown was coming from Fukushima.
 I specifically remember sitting alone on the front porch and breaking down on the phone while talking to my mom back home.
 But I wanted to stay strong for the others in my group.

 Some people took emergency transport back to the U.S., offered by the U.S. government.
 I stayed, as did the majority of people in our group.
 In the end, it was the best decision I’d ever made.
-I loved my time in Japan, and still encourage students to go.
+I loved my time in Japan, and still, encourage students to go.